Drag-3/MPORG/README.md

 - `type`: The type of plugin.
 Currently, only `FingerprinterPlugin` is supported.
 - `dependencies`: A list of dependencies required for your plugin to function.
 This is a list of strings.
 And it can include git URLs, PyPI package names, and local file paths.
 - `modules`: A list of modules to import.
 This is a list of dicts.
 One of these must be the entry point for your plugin.
 Each dict must contain a `name` field and an `url` field.
 The `name` field is the desired filename of the module.
 The `url` field is the URL to the module.
 This will be a direct url to the file.
 For example, if you are hosting your plugin on GitHub, the URL will be in the format `https://raw.githubusercontent.com/<username>/<repo>/<branch>/<path/to/file>`.
 The `name` field will be the filename of the file at the end of the URL.
 For example, if the URL is `https://raw.githubusercontent.com/Drag-3/MPORG/main/mporg/plugins/acrcloud/ACRCloudPlugin.py`, the `name` field will be `ACRCloudPlugin.py`.
 - `readme`: An optional URL to a README file for your plugin.
 This will be displayed to the user when they install your plugin.
+In the README information about non python dependencies should be included.
+In order for the user to install them before plugin installation.

 ##### Example
 ```json